nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/website-maintainance.md

 I updated some colours on the website... oh, and finally added the [website source][website] to the code section.

-The colours that I picked for the accents where inside the colour pallette I was working from, but looked pretty gross.
+The colours that I picked for the accents where inside the colour palette I was working from, but looked pretty gross.
 I changes them up to use only the blues, greens/yellows from the [Zenburn][zenburn] colour scheme which I am in love with for use in a [IDE][ide].

-I had thought about changing up the CSS to look a bit more modern, but scew it.
+I had thought about changing up the CSS to look a bit more modern, but screw it.
 I don't really have any kind of eye for these things and the site is perfectly functional.
 What I have decided on is to try and make a generic 'boilerplate' version of the site I developed along with a better method of deploying changes.
 Why? __SUPER SECRET HIDDEN ANNOUNCEMENT:__ Because I have registered another web domain to present actual games that I will theoretically actually make!
 I have the code section on this site that will be more weighted to programs, tools, experiments, computer science style stuff etc. then this new website will show off the 'finished' goods.

 More info to follow!